 - Cheque or money order payable to BCIT - include your BCIT ID (student number)

-- Online bill payment through your financial institution using BCIT - Tuition as the payee
+- Online banking (bill payment) through your financial institution using BCIT - Tuition as the payee

 I don't have the money to pay the tuition.
 Is there financial assistance?

 In certain circumstances, you may be eligible for a fee deferral (an extension of the payment deadline date).
 Contact the Student Financial Aid and Awards office for more information.
 You must notify the Admissions office if you will be applying for a fee deferral.Top